Mad-Pixels/golang-etc/go-docker-template/main.md

-# Dockerfile Template for Go-App
+# Dockerfile Template for Go app

 The template includes compilation optimizations to reduce the binary size.